socomsystems/documentation/admin_manual/configuration_user/user_auth_ldap.rst

 Base DN:
   The base DN of LDAP, from where all users and groups can be reached.
 You may enter multiple base DNs, one per line.
 (Base DNs for users and groups can be set in the Advanced tab.)
-This field is mandatory.
-Nextcloud attempts to determine the Base DN according to the provided User DN or the provided Host, and you must enter it manually if Nextcloud does not detect it.
+This field is mandatory. cyfrSpaces attempts to determine the Base DN according to the provided User DN or the provided Host, and you must enter it manually if cyfrSpaces does not detect it.

   Example: